superfly/ab-test-example-app/README.md

 	* `fly deploy`
 11. Then visit www.name-of-app.edgeapp.net to see it instantly!
 	* `fly hostnames add <your-custom-hostname.com>` to add a custom domain name to your new Fly Edge app (and don't forget to visit your DNS provider (Cloudflare, DigitalOcean, WordPress, etc...) to make a record that we can use for your domain/hostname)
-12. Sign into [Google Analytics](https://analytics.google.com/analytics/web/) (or create an account) and select Behavior > Experiments > Create Experiment ([click here for detailed instructions](https://support.google.com/analytics/answer/1745216?hl=en&ref_topic=1745208))
+12. Sign into [Google Analytics](https://analytics.google.com/analytics/web/) (or create an account) and select **Behavior** > **Experiments** > **Create Experiment** ([click here for detailed instructions](https://support.google.com/analytics/answer/1745216?hl=en&ref_topic=1745208))
 13. Select an objective (this example uses "Bounce Rate") and then specify which URL's to use for original + variants (this will be www.yourapp.com + www.yourapp.com/variation-one, www.yourapp.com/variation-two, etc...)
-14. Add provided tracking codes to the <HEAD> of your app pages.
+14. Add provided tracking codes to the `<HEAD>` of your app pages.
 This can be done by simply changing what's in [`/variants/tracking.js`](https://github.com/superfly/ab-test-example-app/blob/master/variants/tracking.js) to match your own codes
 15. `fly deploy` again, and click "Start Experiment"
 16. Hurray!
 Your A/B test is now live!

 ## What else can you do?

-Since Google only allows you to test one domain name per experiment, this Edge app would be ecspecially useful for A/B testing multiple backends.
+Since Google only allows you to test one domain name per experiment, this Edge app would be especially useful for A/B testing multiple backends.
 You can do this by "mounting" different backends onto different paths and then serving them all under [one hostname](https://fly.io/articles/one-hostname-to-rule-them-all-updated-version/).
 For example:

 ```javascript
 const mounts = {